GraphBLAS/graphblas-api-cpp/markdown/matrix.md

 Inserts an element or number of elements into the matrix, if the matrix doesn't already contain a stored element at the corresponding index.

-(1) Insert elements in the range `[first, last)` if an element does not already exist in the matrix at the corresponding index.
+(1) Insert each element in the range `[first, last)` if an element does not already exist in the matrix at the corresponding index.
 If multiple elements in `[first, last)` have the same indices, it is undefined which element is inserted.

 (2) and (3) Insert the element `value` if an element does not already exist at the corresponding index in the matrix.